Wisc-HCI/robot_configurations/README.md

 ## Summary
-Provides a single repository for robot configurations used in lab projects/studies with non-standard MoveIt configurations and/or robot descriptions.
+Provides a single repository for robot configurations used in lab projects/studies with non-standard MoveIt configurations and/or custom robot descriptions.

 ## Workflow